Constituency Structure over Eojeol in Korean Treebanks: An eojeol-based constituency annotation proposal

 \subsection{Tokenization and internal nominal structure}

-The proposed eojeol-based constituency representation assumes a principled definition of surface units and their internal syntactic organization, two aspects that have remained weakly specified and inconsistently implemented in previous Korean treebanks.
-With respect to tokenization, the proposal adopts the surface-oriented guidelines articulated in \citep{park-tyers:2019:LAW}, which treat eojeol-level units as stable terminals while providing systematic conventions for punctuation, numerals, and other complex surface expressions.
-Earlier resourceEarlier resources exhibit substantial heterogeneity in this regard, ranging from symbol-level tokenization to ad hoc grouping of surface strings, often without explicit documentation of the underlying principles \citep{choi-park-choi:2012:SP-SEM-MRL}.
-By committing to an explicit eojeol-based tokenization standard, the present scheme aims to reduce annotation variance and improve cross-resource comparability without introducing task-specific preprocessing assumptions.
+The proposed eojeol-based constituency representation requires an explicit definition of the surface units that serve as terminals.
+For tokenization, the proposal adopts the surface-oriented guidelines articulated in \citep{park-tyers:2019:LAW}, which treat eojeol-level units as stable terminals while providing systematic conventions for punctuation, numerals, and other complex surface expressions.
+Earlier resources exhibit substantial heterogeneity in this regard, ranging from symbol-level tokenization to ad hoc grouping of surface strings, often without explicit documentation of the underlying principles \citep{choi-park-choi:2012:SP-SEM-MRL}.
+By committing to an explicit eojeol-based tokenization standard, the present scheme reduces annotation variance and improves cross-resource comparability without introducing task-specific preprocessing assumptions.

 Beyond surface segmentation, the proposal also revisits the internal annotation of noun phrases.
 Existing Korean constituency treebanks largely follow Penn Treebank-style flat noun phrase structures, in which adjectival modifiers and nominal elements are grouped without an explicit representation of modifier hierarchy.
-Such flat analyses obscure the internal organization of complex nominal expressions and limit the expressiveness of the resulting trees.
-In contrast, the present proposal allows noun phrases to optionally encode nominal modifier structure through dedicated annotations such as NML, following the spirit of refinements introduced in other treebank traditions \citep{vadas-curran-2011-parsing}.
-These annotations are treated as part of the constituency representation itself rather than as post hoc enrichments, addressing a long-standing gap in prior Korean resources where nominal modification was not systematically encoded.
-Importantly, this refinement is designed to remain compatible with eojeol-level terminals and existing treebank formats, enabling incremental adoption while providing a clearer syntactic account of Korean nominal structure.
+Such flat analyses {provide a simple and consistent treatment of nominal expressions, but they leave modifier-internal structure underspecified}.
+The present proposal therefore allows noun phrases to optionally encode nominal modifier structure through dedicated annotations such as \texttt{NML}, following refinements introduced in other treebank traditions \citep{vadas-curran-2011-parsing}.
+These annotations are treated as part of the constituency representation itself rather than as post hoc enrichments, {when annotation guidelines support such finer nominal structure}.